 This fair had a strong focus on community and crafts.
 Many activities were offered, from talks on embroidery to a market, all taking place within a historic building.
 This event was a microcosm of the variety our festival presents.

-Wellington Heritage Festival is entirely volunteer-operated.
-Since 2023, our festival has been jointly delivered by the Rotary Clubs of Wellington and the Wellington Heritage Festival Trust - a charitable trust.
-The sole trustee of the Wellington Heritage Festival Trust is Alex Hockley, and the chair of the Rotary Club of Wellington's project committee is Dr Roger Blakeley.
+Wellington Heritage Festival is delivered by our Board and a small Festival Delivery Team.
+Since 2023, our festival has been jointly delivered by the Rotary Clubs of Wellington and the Wellington Heritage Festival Trust - a registered charity (CC62729).
+The Wellington Heritage Festival Trust Board is chaired by Dr Roger Blakeley, while Alex Hockley acts as Chief Executive and Festival Director.

 Our team also relies on the efforts of other talented volunteers and our community of event hosts.
 We are currently looking for more volunteers to help us over the coming months.
-If you would like to hear more, click on this link, or contact our team at info@wellingtonheritagefestival.nz.
+If you would like to hear more, contact our team at info@wellingtonheritagefestival.nz.

 Given that it is free to be an event host, a fair question is how we are funded.
-Wellington Heritage Festival is entirely funded by sponsorships and public grants.
+Wellington Heritage Festival is funded by sponsorships, public grants, and generous donations from the public.

 Our sponsors are highlighted on our website, printed brochures, and social media channels to thank them for their contributions, as the festival cannot run without their support.
+We are also open to naming rights for sponsors.
 If you are interested in becoming a sponsor for the festival, we would love to talk with you.
 You can email us at info@wellingtonheritagefestival.nz.